-287 SCE Opening Comments on Proposed Decision at 2.
+286 SCE Opening Comments on Proposed Decision at 2.

-289 CLECA Opening Comments on Proposed Decision at 4.
+288 CLECA Opening Comments on Proposed Decision at 4.

-290 CEDMC/CPower Opening Comments on Proposed Decision at 9.
+289 CEDMC/CPower Opening Comments on Proposed Decision at 9.

-291 SCE Opening Comments on Proposed Decision at 3, CEDMC/CPower Opening Comments on Proposed Decision at 10.
+290 SCE Opening Comments on Proposed Decision at 3, CEDMC/CPower Opening Comments on Proposed Decision at 10.

-supported.
-These assertions are inaccurate.
-The 2010 settlement specifically contemplates RDRR being deployed in advance of non-RA emergency resources when it identifies that RDRR should be dispatched prior to CAISO canvassing neighboring balancing authorities for available exceptional dispatch energy or capacity.292 We next address the assertion that prior decisions would not allow RDRR dispatch to be harmonized with non-RA emergency resources that were created after D.10-06-034 and D.18-11-029.
+neighboring balancing authorities for available exceptional dispatch energy or capacity.291 We next address the assertion that prior decisions would not allow RDRR dispatch to be harmonized with non-RA emergency resources that were created after D.10-06-034 and D.18-11-029.
 We disagree.
-The 2010 settlement describes the features of reliability-based DR programs to which the settlement would apply, indicating the Commission's intent that the settlement be harmonized with future resource offerings and not just specific offerings in existence at the time of the settlement.293
+The 2010 settlement describes the features of reliability-based DR programs to which the settlement would apply, indicating the Commission's intent that the settlement be harmonized with future resource offerings and not just specific offerings in existence at the time of the settlement.292

 We also address the argument that the Commission's clarification converts RDRR from an emergency resource to an economic resource.
 This is similarly incorrect.
-As is discussed in this decision, the clarified RDRR dispatch trigger does not render RDRR a resource generally available for economic dispatch during normal system conditions, but rather maintains its availability during times of significant grid stress, which is consistent with the 2010 settlement.294 With regard to concerns related to what stage RDRR is triggered, as discussed in this decision, the CAISO's transition to NERC protocols has necessitated a clarification of when RDRR should be appropriately dispatched, and the EEA Watch stage most appropriately aligns with the Commission's principle that RDRR be deployed before non-RA emergency resources.
-Finally, CAISO, a signatory to the settlement, states that it supports the Commission's clarification
+As is discussed in this decision, the clarified RDRR dispatch trigger does not render RDRR a resource generally available for economic dispatch during normal system conditions, but rather maintains its availability during times of significant grid stress, which is consistent with the 2010 settlement.293 With regard to concerns related to what stage RDRR is triggered, as discussed in this decision, the CAISO's transition to NERC protocols has necessitated a clarification of when RDRR should be appropriately dispatched, and the EEA Watch stage most appropriately aligns with the Commission's principle that RDRR be deployed before non-RA emergency resources.
+Finally, CAISO, a signatory to the settlement, states that it supports the Commission's clarification of the RDRR dispatch trigger, and its understanding that RDRR resources should be available for use to prevent emergency conditions rather than only after an

-292 D.10-06-034, Appendix A at Section A(4)(l).
+291 D.10-06-034, Appendix A at Section A(4)(l).

-293 D.10-06-034 Appendix A, Settlement at 2.
+292 D.10-06-034 Appendix A, Settlement at 2.

-294 D.10-06-034 Appendix A, Settlement at Section A.(4)(e).
+293 D.10-06-034 Appendix A, Settlement at Section A.(4)(e).

-of the RDRR dispatch trigger, and its understanding that RDRR resources should be available for use to prevent emergency conditions rather than only after an emergency exists.295 CAISO further asserts that it will continue to respect RDRR use limits, and would use its discretion to allow for fatigue breaks and minimum dispatch periods to avoid RDRR use during transient price spikes.296
+emergency exists.294 CAISO further asserts that it will continue to respect RDRR use limits, and would use its discretion to allow for fatigue breaks and minimum dispatch periods to avoid RDRR use during transient price spikes.295

-CLECA, PG&E and SCE request that if the RDRR dispatch trigger is adopted, that implementation either be delayed until 2024 and/or the Commission allow participants sufficient time to opt out or change their firm service level.297 We do not modify the decision to incorporate these requests.
+CLECA, PG&E and SCE request that if the RDRR dispatch trigger is adopted, that implementation either be delayed until 2024 and/or the Commission allow participants sufficient time to opt out or change their firm service level.296 We do not modify the decision to incorporate these requests.
 As the Commission is clarifying an existing definition, the operationalization is effective immediately.

-SCE also identifies that tariff changes may be necessary for the IOUs to operationalize the RDRR dispatch trigger if adopted.298 The Commission recognizes that one or more of the IOUs' tariffs, such as SCE's BIP tariff, may define their program triggers in a way that is inconsistent with the Commission's clarification.
+SCE also identifies that tariff changes may be necessary for the IOUs to operationalize the RDRR dispatch trigger if adopted.297 The Commission recognizes that one or more of the IOUs' tariffs, such as SCE's BIP tariff, may define their program triggers in a way that is inconsistent with the Commission's clarification.
 If tariff adjustments are needed to operationalize the RDRR dispatch trigger, an IOU is required to submit those tariff adjustments as a Tier 1 Advice Letter within 10 days of the effective date of this decision.

-CLECA asserts that no substantial additional record regarding the TLF and PRM adders has been developed since the adoption of D.23-04-010 on April 4, 2023, which retained the adders, and therefore it would be inappropriate to
+CLECA asserts that no substantial additional record regarding the TLF and PRM adders has been developed since the adoption of D.23-04-010 on April 4, 2023, which retained the adders, and therefore it would be inappropriate to remove the adders in this decision.298 The record for D.23-04-010 was

-295 CAISO Reply Comments on Proposed Decision at 4.
+294 CAISO Reply Comments on Proposed Decision at 4.